Adrien-moreira/ML_and_numerical_simulation/README.md

 # Project Overview

-This repository highlights my work.
+This repository highlights some of my projects.
 It contains three main folders, each dedicated to a specific area of study:

 ## 1. Deep Learning with Python and PyTorch
 In the Deep Learning folder, you'll find various neural network models implemented using PyTorch.
 This includes: